erellaz/vented_baffles/README.md

 1- Go here for baffle calculation: https://github.com/erellaz/Baffle_calculator

-2- Modify the Openscad file provided here for the size of your baffle opening and tube inside diameter.
+2- Modify the Openscad file provided in this repository for the size of your baffle opening and tube inside diameter.

 3- Export as dxf.